rgwood/Project-Santa-Cruz-Private-Preview/user-guides/prototyping/how-tos/speech/manage-voice-assistant-using-iot-hub.md

 1. Select *IoT Edge* under *Automatic Device Management* in the left navigation menu.
 1. Select the device that you wish to configure.
 1. Click on **Set Modules**.
 1. Verify that *azureedgedevices* has been added to the container registry credentials.
    1. Name: *azureedgedevices*
    1. Address: *azureedgedevices.azurecr.io*
    1. User Name: *devkitprivatepreviewpull*

 **NOTE:** If you do not have a password for the container registry, please reach to your primary contact for the Santa Cruz private preview program.

-1. Item 1
-1. Item 2
-1. Item 3
-   1. Item 3a
-   1. Item 3b

 1. In the IoT Edge Modules section, select azureearspeechclientmodule